Canon 6D Mark II vs Fujifilm XP130

 It is notable that the 6D Mark II has a hotshoe, while the XP130 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the XP130 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the XP130 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XP130 was succeeded by the Fujifilm XP140.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 6D Mark II and XP130 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Fujifilm XP130 Manual.

 So what is the bottom line?
 Is the Canon 6D Mark II better than the Fujifilm XP130 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.